Bombardier firms up EgyptAir order for 12 C Series jets

 Bombardier Commercial Aircraft says EgyptAir has signed a firm agreement to purchase a dozen CS300 aircraft along with purchase rights for an additional 12 of the aircraft.

 EgyptAir's letter of intent to buy the aircraft was announced Nov.
-14 during the Dubai Air Show.
+14 during the Dubai Air Show – about a month after Bombardier announced it would partner with Airbus to manufacture and market the C Series planes.

+Bombardier executives said at the air show that the EgyptAir had been looking at the C Series for some time but Airbus's involvement provided it with additional confidence.

+Bombardier disputes Boeing's allegations of illegal dumping and the government of Canada says it may appeal punitive U.S. duties that the Commerce Department plans to impose on imports of Bombardier C Series commercial jets.

+Delta has also said it will delay receipt of its C Series jets until they can be assembled at an Alabama plant owned by Airbus, which now owns 50.01 per cent of the C Series program, while Bombardier owns 31 per cent and a Quebec government agency owns 19 per cent.

-The C Series has also been ordered by Iraqi Airways, Saudi Gulf and Gulf Air.
+Besides Delta and EgyptAir, the C Series has also been ordered by Iraqi Airways, Saudi Gulf and Gulf Air.
+Latvia's airBaltic has had the CS300 in commercial service for about a year and SWISS has been operating CS100s for nearly 18 months.

 "Welcoming EgyptAir to the family of C Series operators is another landmark moment for Bombardier," said Fred Cromer, the president, of Bombardier Commercial Aircraft.